M3RG-IITD/MatSKRAFT/README.md

 - [Ablation Studies](./ablations)
-  Contains code and configs for running ablation experiments on data prep and architecture components.
+  Contains code and configs for running ablation experiments on data preparation strategies and architecture components.